JNRowe/jnrbase/doc/index.rst

 :mod:`jnrbase`
 ==============

-``jnrbase`` is a collection of common utility libraries that are used in various Open Source projects that I (JNRowe) work on.
-Feel free to use it, and especially improve it, in your projects!
+``jnrbase`` is a collection of utility libraries that are used in various Open Source projects that I (JNRowe) work on.
+Feel free to use it in your projects, or perhaps even improve it!

 ``jnrbase`` is released under the `GPL v3`_ license.